Keep it simple. 7 top tips for controlling oily skin.

-1. Cleanse – every morning and night use a gentle cleanser to clean your face to remove dirt and build up.
+1. Cleanse – every morning and night use a gentle facial cleanser to clean your face to remove dirt and build up.
 Make sure that your cleanser is all natural and chemical free.
 Cleanse gently for at least 60 seconds!
 The less irritation you have on your skin, the better you are able to control the oil production in your face.

 2. Use A Mask – Natural facial masks are a great addition to your skin care routine.
 Using a base of Bentonite clay will remove toxins from your skin giving you a wonderful natural glow.
 Clay masks will help to tighten pores and remove blackheads.
 Honey masques will not only remove excess oil, they will also hydrate your skin because honey acts as a humectant.
 It will bring in any missing moisture from your skin.